 On 30 November 2018, the Chair of the panel requested the DSB to circulate the panel's preliminary ruling concerning the request for enhanced third party rights submitted by Australia, China and the Russian Federation.
 The preliminary ruling that was issued to the parties on 29 November 2018 was circulated to Members pursuant to paragraph 1(3) of the panel's working procedures.

 On 26 February 2019, the Chair of the panel requested the DSB to circulate a communication indicating changes to the dates of the second meeting, as well as subsequent changes to the timetable.
-In its communication, the Chair apprised the DSB that the panel expected to issue its final report to the parties in the second half of 2019.
+The Chair apprised the DSB that the panel expected to issue its final report to the parties in the second half of 2019.

 Problems viewing this page?
 If so, please contact [email protected] giving details of the operating system and web browser you are using.